 - UK release: 31 October 1951

-Probably the best screen adaptation of Charles Dickens' A Christmas Carol.
+One of the best screen adaptations of Charles Dickens' A Christmas Carol.
 The story concerns the overly prudent businessman Ebeneezer Scrooge (Sim), who becomes a saint overnight.
 Dickens was never afraid to tackle the big issues: the threat to children's lives, whether they are privileged or poverty-stricken, is one of…